Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 8: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

-- Irrespective of cultural divides, there seems to be little difference in mental health on the region of employees.
+- A typical reflection of poor mental health is a greater number of hours per week worked by employees.

+- **R² is **

 <div align="center">
   <img src="https://i.imgur.com/fxWyJOZ.png" alt="TfL Cycle Hire" width="500" />
   <p><em>Figure 8: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

-- There is also no statistically significant difference between work arrangements and prevalence of mental illness.
+- There is also no statistically significant difference between work arrangements and the prevalence of mental illness.
 Standard deviation bars overlap.